-The ADP3210 has individual inputs for monitoring the current in each phase.
+The ADP3207C has individual inputs for monitoring the current in each phase.
 The phase current information is combined with an internal ramp to create a current balancing feedback system that is optimized for initial current accuracy and dynamic thermal balance.
 The current balance information is independent of the total inductor current information used for voltage positioning described in the Active Impedance Control Mode section.

 The magnitude of the internal ramp can be set so the transient response of the system becomes optimal.
-The ADP3210 also monitors the supply voltage to achieve feed-forward control whenever the supply voltage changes.
+The ADP3207C also monitors the supply voltage to achieve feed-forward control whenever the supply voltage changes.
 A resistor connected from the power input voltage rail to the RAMP pin determines the slope of the internal PWM ramp.
 Detailed information about programming the ramp is given in the Ramp Resistor Selection section.

-External resistors are placed in series with the SW1, SW2 and SW3 pins to create an intentional current imbalance, if desired.
+External resistors are in series with the SW1 pin, SW2 pin, and the SW3 pin to create an intentional current imbalance.
 Such a condition can exist when one phase has better cooling and supports higher currents than the other phase.
-Resistor RSW2 and Resistor RSW3 (see the Typical Application Circuit in Figure 24.) can be used to adjust thermal balance.
+Resistor RSW2 and Resistor RSW3 (see the Typical Application Circuit in Figure 28) can be used to adjust thermal balance.
 It is recommended to add these resistors during the initial design to make sure placeholders are provided in the layout.

-To increase the current in any given phase, users should make RSW for that phase larger (that is, make RSW = $1~\mathrm{k}\Omega$ for the hottest phase and do not change it during balance optimization).
-Increasing RSW to 1.5 k Ω makes a substantial increase in phase current.
+To increase the current in any given phase, users should make RSW for that phase larger (that is, make RSW = $1.5~\mathrm{k}\Omega$ for the hottest phase and do not change it during balance optimization).
+Increasing RSW to $1.5~\mathrm{k}\Omega$ makes a substantial increase in phase current.
 Increase each RSW value by small amounts to achieve thermal balance starting with the coolest phase.

-If adjusting current balance between phases is not needed, switch resistors should be 1 $k\Omega$ for all phases.
+If adjusting current balance between phases is not needed, RSW should be 1 $k\Omega$ for all phases.